-My sourdough smells strange.Updated a year ago
+My sourdough smells strange.Updated 2 years ago

 Depending on which flour you feed your sourdough with and how long ago you last fed it, it can develop quite a different smell.
 Sourdough fed with light wheat flour usually smells very mild and flowery.
 Sourdoughs made from wholemeal flour are usually already somewhat spicier in smell and taste.
 Especially sourdough based on wholemeal rye can sometimes develop a somewhat sour, acidic smell.
 However, this is not a cause for concern, but a normal part of fermentation.